 The short answer?
 Yes!
 If you’re old enough to menstruate then you can use a menstrual cup, regardless of sexual activity.
-‘Popping your cherry’ might be the cutest way to describe losing your virginity, but it also lends to the problematic idea that there is something to be ‘popped’.
+‘Popping your cherry’ might be a euphemistic way to describe losing your virginity, but it also lends to the problematic idea that there is something to be ‘popped’.

-Outside of the many misconceptions it creates about anatomy and sex, this phrase also leads to a lot of confusion about what period protection virgins can and cannot use.
+Outside of the many misconceptions, it creates about anatomy and sex, this phrase also leads to a lot of confusion about what period products virgins can and cannot use.
 Luckily for any would-be cup users out there, while you may not have had sex, you don’t have to abstain from using a menstrual cup.

 With a little prep and a little patience, you can be a cup pro in no time.